Lyman Twins of Altamonte, famous Vaudeville stage actors

 Over their 15-year career, they earned significant celebrity and wealth.
 The world was changing, however, and the Lymans could see the writing on the wall.
 Moving pictures — then of the silent type — started to gain prominence.
 Films were much cheaper than traveling ensembles of Vaudevillians, and it started cannibalizing ticket sales of live actors.

-Rather than slowly fade out into obscurity, the Lyman Twins decided to step out of the limelight at the height of their career.
+Rather than slowly fade into obscurity, the Lyman Twins decided to step out of the limelight at the height of their career.
 Having seen the country coast-to-coast, it was Florida that had taken their heart.
 After touring much of Central Florida for an ideal plot, they settled just outside of Altamonte Springs in (what would become) western Seminole County.

 They purchased an abandoned lakefront orange grove in Forest City during the spring of 1911 and immediately began turning it into a large homestead.
 After performing one more full season of tours in early 1912 (the first one where they lost money), they retired from show business and quickly adapted to the rural life of farmers.

 A couple of years later, another talented woman joined the new agriculturalists.
 Famous singer Emma Abbott joined the Lyman tour during the 1911 season and married Howard in December 1914.
-Like Patti, Abbott followed in the footsteps of her famous aunt (whom she was named after), who also died at the height of her Vaudeville career.
+Like Patti, Abbott followed in the footsteps of her renowned aunt (whom she was named after), who also died at the height of her Vaudeville career.

 This was Howard’s second marriage.
 He previously had a child (Shirley) with his first wife, Ethel Van Brocklin.
-Ethel was also an actress that toured with the company.
+Ethel was also an actress who toured with the company.
 The two amicably divorced in 1910.
 In fact, Ethel continued to tour with them, even after their separation made national news.

 The Lyman-Abbott wedding was hosted at the Lyman ranch in Forest City, known locally as “Lymandale.”
 Dr. J. W. Stagg officiated the ceremony, followed by a private yet elaborate reception.
 The newlyweds returned to farm life in Forest City after their honeymoon.